 ... is an Associate Professor of Strategy and Human Resource Management at the University of Kansas.
 He received his Ph.D. from the Wharton School and has previously served on the faculty of the University of Illinois and ...
 More

 ... is an Associate Professor of Strategy and the Stephen and Christy King Faculty Fellow at the College of Business, University of Illinois at Urbana Champaign.
 He earned his Ph.D. from the Walter A. Haas School of Business at the...
 More

 ... is an Assistant Professor of Management at the Orfalea College of Business at California Polytechnic State University (Cal Poly).
 She received her PhD in Business Policy and Strategy from Ohio State University.
 She also ...
 More

 ... is an Assistant Professor in the Management Department at Wharton.
 He got his PhD from the MIT Sloan School, and taught at INSEAD before joining Wharton.
 His research explores how firms manage their boundaries ...
 More

-... is an Associate Professor at the Moore School of Business at the University of South Carolina, where he teaches courses in Negotiations, Compensation, and Strategic Human Resources.
-His research focuses on human capital ...
+... is an Associate Professor and a Moore Research Fellow at the at the University of South Carolina, where he teaches Compensation and Strategic HR.
+His research focuses on strategic HC, with emphases on firm performance ...
 More

 Reps at Large 2015